SGR-PlatOn/PlatOn/README.md

 # PlatOn
-🍽️ Système de Gestion de Restaurant
+🍽️ Restaurant Management System (RMS)

-Ce projet vise à moderniser et optimiser la gestion opérationnelle des restaurants en remplaçant les méthodes manuelles traditionnelles par une solution digitale efficace, rapide et hautement ergonomique.
+This project aims to modernize and optimize restaurant operational management by replacing traditional manual methods with an efficient, fast, and highly ergonomic digital solution.

-🎯 Objectif Principal
+🎯 Main Objective
-Remplacer les commandes papier et offrir un plan de salle interactif en temps réel pour :
--   Réduire les erreurs de commande de 50%.
+Replace paper-based ordering and provide a real-time interactive floor plan to:

+- Reduce ordering errors by 50%.

--   Augmenter la satisfaction client de 20%.
+- Increase customer satisfaction by 20%.

 ⚙️ Architecture & Technologies
-Le projet est basé sur le modèle MVC pour assurer la maintenabilité et l'évolutivité.
+The project is built on the MVC (Model-View-Controller) pattern to ensure maintainability and scalability.
+👥 Contributors
+This project was carried out by:

+Ahmdi Achref

-Réaliser par Ahmdi Achref, Mehdi ben younes et Farouk kahia
+Mehdi ben younes

+Farouk kahia